 ONE-OFF COSTS

 When you buy a property you incur certain one-off costs that can add up to a significant amount of money.

-These include land taxes (stamp duty), legal fees, valuation/survey fees, and mortgage arrangement fees (see other sections for details).
+These include land taxes (stamp duty), legal fees, valuation/survey fees, and mortgage arrangement fees.

 PERSONAL INCOME